Denopia/kermit-optical-maps/README.md

-# Optical map extension to Kermit
+# OpticalKermit: Optical map extension to Kermit

 This is an extension to the guided genome assembler Kermit https://github.com/rikuu/kermit.
 Kermit uses a reference genome or lonkage maps to color reads before assembling the genome.
 This extension uses optical maps to color reads, which can then be given to Kermit as input.